Roy Clark: Television

 Subsequently, Clark appeared on The Beverly Hillbillies as a recurring character — actually two, as he played businessman Roy Halsey and Roy's mother, Myrtle.
 Once, in an episode of the Saturday evening Jackie Gleason Show dedicated to country music, Clark played a blistering rendition of "Down Home".
 Later, he appeared in an episode of The Odd Couple, where he played "Malagueña".

-In the mid-1960s, he was a co-host (along with Molly Bee and Rusty Draper) of a weekday daytime country variety series for NBC entitled Swingin' Country, which was canceled after two seasons.
+In the mid-1960s, he was a co-host (along with Molly Bee and Rusty Draper) of a weekday daytime country variety series for NBC titled Swingin' Country, which was canceled after two seasons.
 In 1969, Clark and Buck Owens debuted as hosts on the syndicated sketch comedy program Hee Haw, which aired from 1969 until 1997 and propelled Clark to stardom.
 During its tenure, Clark was a member of the Million Dollar Band and participated in a host of comedy sketches.
 In 1976, Arthur Fiedler conducted Evening at Pops with Roy Clark and the Boston Pops Orchestra.
 In 1983, Clark opened the Roy Clark Celebrity Theatre in Branson, Missouri, which was the "first venue linked permanently to a widely known entertainer" in the resort town.

 Clark frequently played in Branson during the 1980s and 1990s.
 He sold the venue in 1992 (now owned by the Hughes Brothers and renamed the Hughes American Family Theatre) and went back to a light touring schedule.
 Clark annually appeared with Ramona Jones and the Jones Family Band at their annual tribute to Clark's former Hee Haw co-star Grandpa Jones in Mountain View, Arkansas.
 On July 4, 1984, Roy played Washington D.C. along with several other acts to over 500,000 fans.
 Some of the other acts included Ringo Starr, the Beach Boys, Three Dog Night, George Jones and B.J.
 Thomas.